 In a traditional roundup program, the financial institution rounds up a purchase to the nearest whole dollar and deposits the difference into the spender’s savings account.
 So, for example, if someone makes a debit card purchase of $20.20, their FI debits $21.00 and drops $0.80 into their linked savings account.
 But as a member-owned financial cooperative, Wright-Patt takes an extra step to make EasySaver even better.
 It matches 50% of a member’s roundup savings made during the first 30 days of enrollment; after that, it matches 5%.

 The credit union has approximately 65,000 enrolled in EasySaver and is looking forward to creating more engaging savings programs for 2020.

-And as for tips on how any credit union can help members keep their New Year’s saving resolutions, Szarzi-Fors says, simply, to make it easy.
+And as for tips on how any credit union can help members keep their New Year’s saving resolutions?
+Szarzi-Fors says it’s simple: “Make it easy.”

 The members of the financial health check team at BECU ($21.8B, Tukwila, WA) recommend members put aside money each month into a designated account to save for important financial milestones and unplanned expenses.
 The credit union’s automated savings option helps them do just that.

 Requiring no additional effort after the initial setup, members can create better savings and spending habits as well as track separate savings goals via different accounts.

 “Having a savings account expressly for this purpose means members are more likely to be able to cover an emergency or unexpected expense without having to use a credit card or personal loan,” says Cea Burrough, BECU’s financial health check supervisor.

 At the beginning of the year, the credit union speaks to many BECU members that have made New Year’s resolutions to save more, decrease debt, or stick to a budget.
 BECU offers free, one-on-one consultations over the phone and helps members automate a savings plan.